saaltone/SANNet/README.md

 SANNet is written on Java and has been built from ground up starting from implementation of matrix library and functions.

 ## Layers, activation and loss functions
-Framework provides vanilla feedforward layer, recurrent layers (simple recurrent layer, LSTM layer, Graves LSTM layer, Peephole LSTM layer, GRU layer, Minimal GRU layer) and convolutional layers (convolutional layer, max / average pooling layer).
+Framework provides vanilla feedforward layer, recurrent layers (simple recurrent layer, LSTM layer, Graves LSTM layer, Peephole LSTM layer, GRU layer, Minimal GRU layer) and convolutional layers (convolutional layer, max / average / random pooling layer).
 All layers are executed as dynamically constructed procedures and expressions that have built-in automatic gradient for backpropagation.

 Framework supports multiple layer activation functions and loss functions for output layer.
+Multiple parallel loss functions with single splitted output can be used at output layer.
 Additionally there are multiple initialization methods for weight parameters like Xavier / He / LeCun uniform and normal initializations.

 ## Reinforcement learning
 Framework implements deep reinforcement learning agent that communicates with environment through defined interface.
 Deep agent learns via experience by taking actions through environment states and receiving rewards.